April 3 Induction Service

 Click Icon For Event Details

-an act of worship.
+Offering is an act of worship.

 Thank you so much for being willing to give toward what God is doing here at St. Andrew's Memorial Presbyterian Church!
 We are committed to using your offerings in a way that honours the Lord.